-Emotion recognition technology is often pseudoscientific and carries enormous potential for harm.
+Emotion recognition technology is pseudoscientific and carries enormous potential for harm.

-ARTICLE 19’s latest report, Emotional Entanglement, provides evidence and analysis of the burgeoning market for emotion recognition technology in China and its detrimental impact on human rights.
+ARTICLE 19’s latest report, Emotional Entanglement, provides evidence and analysis of the growing market for emotion recognition technology in China and its detrimental impact on human rights.

 The report demonstrates the need for strategic and well-informed advocacy against the design, development, sale, and use of emotion recognition technologies.